Song Suqing: Downfall: the 1523 mission

 Encouraged by the success of the 1509 mission, the Hosokawa sent Song Suqing on another mission to Ming China in 1523, with the monk Rankō Zuisa (鸞岡端佐) as the head envoy.
 This time, however, they arrived in Ningbo a few days after the Ōuchi delegation, who also carried the most up-to-date Zhengde tallies.
-Song Suqing and Rankō Zuisa only had the outdated tallies of the Hongzhi Emperor, but they managed to get preferable treatment after Song Suqing bribed the head eunuch of the Office of Shipping Trade (市舶司), Lai En (賴恩).
+Song Suqing and Rankō Zuisa only had the outdated tallies of the Hongzhi Emperor, predecessor of Zhengde, but they managed to get preferable treatment after Song Suqing bribed the head eunuch of the Office of Shipping Trade (市舶司), Lai En (賴恩).
 The Hosokawa ship was allowed to unload first, and Rankō Zuisa was given the seat of honour at a welcoming banquet.
 Enraged, the Ōuchi delegation led by Kendō Sōsetsu (謙道宗設) went up in arms.
 They killed Rankō Zuisa, burned the Hosokawa ship, and chased Song Suqing to the walls of Shaoxing.
 Failing to find Song Suqing there, the Ōuchi band burned and plundered their way back to Ningbo, kidnapped a Chinese official, and made off to sea on commandeered ships.

-Song Suqing was arrested by Chinese officials for his part in the disturbance.
-(Both his patrons of 1509 mission, Liu Jin and the Zhengde Emperor, were dead by this time.)
+Song Suqing was arrested by Ming Chinese officials for his part in the disturbance.
+(Both his patrons of the 1509 mission, Liu Jin and the Zhengde Emperor, were dead by this time.)
 Song Suqing claimed that the Ōuchi had stolen their tallies, leaving them no choice but to use the outdated tallies.
 The Ministry of Rites deemed Song Suqing's words untrustworthy, but recommended that since Song Suqing had been pardoned by the previous emperor, he should be allowed to return to Japan and have the shōgun sort out the matter of tallies.
 The recommendation was tentatively approved by the Jiajing Emperor, but members of the Censorate objected, saying Song Suqing's crimes were too grave to be pardoned.
 An investigation was hence opened by the Censorate, and in 1525 a verdict was reached: Song Suqing was sentenced to death along with two Ōuchi envoys that the Chinese managed to catch, but they all languished and died in prison in Hangzhou by spring of that year.
 The shōgun, not knowing the fate of Song Suqing, repeatedly made requests that he be returned to Japan, continuing as late as 1540.